gdivanov/NYC-Housing/README.md

 #Upload data set
 data = pd.read_csv('C:\\...\\Python Scripts\\NYC Housing\\nyc-rolling-sales.csv')
 ```
-I'm going to type the words 'SALE PRICE' along with the other important features in our set
+Since I'm going to type the words 'SALE PRICE' along with the other features of interest in our set **a lot** I'm going to use new names as placeholders to make it faster to do dataframe cleaning.

 ```
 #Data Cleaning-----------------------------------------------